mateuszjurewicz/notes_public/English Vocabulary.md

 - `wallah`
 an arabic expression meaning "I swear by God" but also as a noun, from Hindi, it means a person employed in a particular activity (e.g. a kitchen -----, rickshaw -----) or an important person within a field (e.g. a Republican ----).
 - `what's good for the goose is good for the gander` an idiom or saying, according to which if one person or situation should be treated in a specific way then another person or situation should too.
 E.g. if one child is allowed to stay out till 10, the other should too.
+A _____ is a male ____.
 - `whet sb's appetite`
 to increase sb's appetite, from the word for "to sharpen", as in a ----stone.